Introduction

 Complete List of Grammar Schools in Kent

-There are currently 32 grammar schools in the Kent Grammar Schools Consortium:
+There are 32 grammar schools in the Kent Grammar School Consortium.
+While all accept the Kent Test, note the specific schools with dual-testing options:

 Chatham & Clarendon Grammar School